 On the forest floor, we observe bushes like Viburnum erubescens and Melastoma normale, the latter with beautiful reddish-violet flowers.
 Herbs include Cautleya gracilis, of the ginger family (Zingiberaceae), and the peculiar Arisaema tortuosum of the arum family (Araceae).

 A suspension bridge brings us to the western bank, from where we make a long, tough hike up to the village of Tashigaon – the last permanently inhabited village of the area.
 Along the terraced fields, we observe a number of weeds, including goat-weed (Ageratum conyzoides), a tiny St. John’s wort, Hypericum japonicum, a dayflower, Commelina paludosa, with blue flowers, downy bur-marigold (Bidens pilosa), which has white flowers, and an everlasting, Gnaphalium affine, with yellow flowers.

-Herbs in this zone include two other Arisaema species, A. griffithii and A. costatum, a meadow-rue, Thalictrum virgatum, with rather large, white flowers, a pink primrose, Primula petiolaris, and Paris polyphylla, a close relative of the European herb Paris (P. quadrifolia).
-From a rocky ridge near Kauma, we can enjoy a magnificent view towards Kangchendzonga, at 8,586 metres the third-highest mountain in the world.
+Herbs in this zone include two other Arisaema species, A. griffithii and A. costatum, a meadow-rue, Thalictrum virgatum, with rather large, white flowers, a pink primrose, Primula petiolaris, and Paris polyphylla, a close relative of the European Herb Paris (P. quadrifolia).
+From a rocky ridge near Kauma, we can enjoy a magnificent view towards Kangchendzonga, at 8,586 m the third-highest mountain in the world.

 To enter the Barun Valley, we must cross two passes north-west of Kauma, Keke La and Shipton La, the maximum altitude being a mere 4,229 m.
 However, due to the topography of this area, precipitation is very high all winter, spring, and summer.
 For this reason, these passes are snow-covered until late June, and if you hike here without a guide, you may easily get lost.

 On our way towards the Barun Valley in late April, we saw no flowering plants at all at these heights, and even on our return journey three weeks later, only three species were blooming: Bergenia purpurascens, of the saxifrage family, a violet primrose, Primula calderiana, and a rare member of the primrose family, Omphalogramma elwesiana, for which these passes constitute a core area.